 Breaking a sweat

 You can check off two resolutions in one with a new fitness routine that requires you to spend less time in front of the TV.
 According to the brand, these gliders help target muscle groups and can be used in barre or cardio workouts, making them perfect for at-home workouts.

 Add a little more resistance to your workout with these ankle bands, which can be used for mat or standing workouts.

 While reading books on your phone or tablet may be a way to keep busy, it certainly might not help reduce your screen time.
 Audiobooks are an easy source of entertainment and a different take on "reading."

-Lighting candles is the first sign that I am ready to relax, and usually encourages me to stay off my phone, especially as it gets closer to bedtime.
+Lighting candles is relaxing and might encourage you to stay off your phone, especially as it gets closer to bedtime.
 In fact, the National Sleep Foundation encourages setting an "electronics curfew" at least two hours before bedtime to ensure a good night's rest.

 Alleviating the strain